bkd-mba-fbi/evento-portal/README.md

 # Evento Portal

-The _Evento Portal_ is used to provide various applications for school administration in a single portal with a common look and feel.
+The _Evento Portal_ is used to integrate various applications for school administration in a single portal with a common look and feel.

 This project is realised with: